Nintendo Campus Challenge: 1991 games

 The following advertisement was printed in Game Players Strategy Guide to Nintendo Games Vol. 4, issue #5:

 "Ok, you should really be studying for that calculus test next week.
 And there's a paper due in English Lit.
 But who cares?
-The Nintendo Camps Challenge is coming!
+The Nintendo Campus Challenge is coming!
 Nintendo of America is following up its hugely successful Nintendo World Champions with its first Nintendo Campus Challenge.
 During the next year, competitions will be held at 50 universities and popular spring break gatherings throughout the U.S. One lucky student will become the 'college valedictorian of videogames.'
 Contestants will play a special combination of three Nintendo games - Dr. Mario, Rad Racer, and Super Mario Bros.
 3. There are categories for both men and women, and all finalists receive round-trip airfare to the January 1992 championship.
 Prizes include new cars and cash scholarships.
 Meanwhile, don't let those grades slide too badly."

 Rad Racer was not used in the final version of the competition cartridge, as it had previously appeared on the Nintendo World Championships cartridge and that both games used a different mapper chip from what the 1991 Nintendo Campus Challenge uses.